Hilton Worldwide Holdings Inc. (NYSE:HLT) Shares Sold by State of New Jersey Common Pension Fund D

 State of New Jersey Common Pension Fund D trimmed its holdings in shares of Hilton Worldwide Holdings Inc. (NYSE:HLT – Get Rating) by 2.8% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 160,017 shares of the company’s stock after selling 4,538 shares during the period.
 State of New Jersey Common Pension Fund D’s holdings in Hilton Worldwide were worth $20,220,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of HLT.
-Palestra Capital Management LLC acquired a new position in Hilton Worldwide during the third quarter valued at approximately $98,913,000.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Palestra Capital Management LLC purchased a new position in shares of Hilton Worldwide in the third quarter valued at $98,913,000.
 Royal Bank of Canada boosted its stake in shares of Hilton Worldwide by 54.7% in the first quarter.
 Royal Bank of Canada now owns 1,840,444 shares of the company’s stock valued at $279,270,000 after purchasing an additional 650,540 shares during the period.
 ShawSpring Partners LLC boosted its stake in shares of Hilton Worldwide by 114.3% in the third quarter.
 ShawSpring Partners LLC now owns 1,165,622 shares of the company’s stock valued at $140,597,000 after purchasing an additional 621,797 shares during the period.
 Arrowstreet Capital Limited Partnership boosted its stake in shares of Hilton Worldwide by 16.1% in the first quarter.
 Arrowstreet Capital Limited Partnership now owns 4,200,822 shares of the company’s stock valued at $637,433,000 after purchasing an additional 583,516 shares during the period.
 Finally, Prudential Financial Inc. boosted its stake in shares of Hilton Worldwide by 162.7% in the first quarter.
 Prudential Financial Inc. now owns 746,240 shares of the company’s stock valued at $113,234,000 after purchasing an additional 462,131 shares during the period.
 95.66% of the stock is owned by institutional investors and hedge funds.

 Wall Street Analyst Weigh In

 Several brokerages have recently weighed in on HLT.
-Raymond James upped their target price on shares of Hilton Worldwide from $150.00 to $165.00 and gave the company an “outperform” rating in a research note on Monday, February 13th.
-Morgan Stanley decreased their target price on shares of Hilton Worldwide from $171.00 to $167.00 and set an “overweight” rating for the company in a research note on Tuesday, February 7th.
+Truist Financial upped their target price on shares of Hilton Worldwide from $147.00 to $160.00 and gave the company a “hold” rating in a research note on Friday, February 10th.
+Jefferies Financial Group downgraded shares of Hilton Worldwide from a “buy” rating to a “hold” rating and reduced their price objective for the company from $153.00 to $134.00 in a research note on Monday, January 9th.
 StockNews.com downgraded shares of Hilton Worldwide from a “buy” rating to a “hold” rating in a research note on Tuesday, April 4th.
-Robert W. Baird increased their price objective on shares of Hilton Worldwide from $158.00 to $159.00 and gave the company an “outperform” rating in a research note on Monday, February 27th.
-Finally, BMO Capital Markets increased their price objective on shares of Hilton Worldwide from $145.00 to $150.00 and gave the company a “market perform” rating in a research note on Friday, February 10th.
+Raymond James increased their price objective on shares of Hilton Worldwide from $150.00 to $165.00 and gave the company an “outperform” rating in a research note on Monday, February 13th.
+Finally, TD Cowen increased their price objective on shares of Hilton Worldwide from $140.00 to $142.00 and gave the company an “outperform” rating in a research note on Tuesday, March 28th.
 Seven research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
 Based on data from MarketBeat, Hilton Worldwide currently has a consensus rating of “Moderate Buy” and a consensus price target of $150.73.

 Hilton Worldwide Stock Up 0.6 %